Botanical Club meetings are open to the public.

 email your materials to Joe Rucker:

 .
-Ideal is a single PDF or PowerPoint file, but individual photos are also fine.
+If possible, consolidate your photos in a single PDF or PowerPoint file, but individual photos are also OK.
+The deadline for submission of photos is the day before the meeting.